iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can a DUI Be Expunged in Iowa?

 Yes!
-Individuals can have Driving Under the Influence (DUI) convictions expunged in Iowa if;
+Individuals may have their Driving Under the Influence (DUI) convictions expunged in Iowa if;

 • They were granted a deferred judgment in court and completed probation.

-Persons must have paid all the necessary fees that are required of them.
+Persons should have paid all the necessary fees that are required of them.

 However, expungement does not automatically erase a DUI conviction from a person's record.
 Some bodies, such as media publication houses and law enforcement agencies, will still have access to information on a person's DUI criminal charges regardless of successful expungement.

-In Iowa, the Department of Motor Vehicles is not affiliated with the court.
-It is, therefore, not bound by court laws.
-Therefore, DUI will remain on an individual's driving record for twelve years, at least.
+In Iowa, the Department of Motor Vehicles is not affiliated with the court and is, therefore, not bound by court laws.
+Therefore, DUI may remain on an individual's driving record for at least 12 years.

 In Iowa, infractions are termed "municipal infractions," "civil offense," or "county offense."